25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Summer heat drives bass to deeper, cooler water during daylight hours.
 Successful anglers fish early, late, and at night.
 Main lake structure, deep brush piles, and channel ledges hold fish.
 Electronics become essential for locating bass in vast deep-water areas.

 Deep-diving crankbaits, Carolina rigs, and football jigs reach summer bass.
 Slow presentations during midday heat produce better than fast-moving baits.
 Target thermocline depths where oxygen levels remain suitable.
+Early morning topwater action provides exciting surface strikes.

 Night fishing provides relief from both heat and fishing pressure.
 Dark-colored worms, jigs, and buzzbaits produce quality catches under minimal light.
 Focus on lighted areas attracting baitfish.
+Lake Travis and other clear-water lakes become more approachable after sunset.

 Fall (September-November) - Feeding Frenzy